Daniel Z. Naymark

 Having worked with the best of the bench and the bar, Daniel realized a long-time personal ambition by establishing his own practice.
 In doing so, he follows an entrepreneurial path charted by many of the country’s great advocates.

 Daniel approaches the practice of law as a time-honoured profession, requiring of its members the ideals of integrity, service, skill and community engagement.
-He is the immediate past Chair of the Young Advocates’ Standing Committee, a division of The Advocates’ Society, a not-for-profit professional association for trial and appellate lawyers with over 5,000 members.
-He is an appointee to the Law Society of Upper Canada’s Early Careers Roundtable and volunteers regularly through Pro Bono Law Ontario, providing free advice and short-term representation through offices at Toronto courthouses.
-He also serves as a mentor for law students at the University of Toronto and acts as pro bono counsel to the AODA Alliance, a leading organization advocating for accessibility rights in Ontario.
+He is the immediate past Chair of the Young Advocates’ Standing Committee, a division of The Advocates’ Society, a not-for-profit professional association for trial and appellate lawyers with over 5,500 members.
+He is duty counsel at the Law Society Tribunal, and volunteers regularly through Pro Bono Law Ontario, providing free advice and short-term representation through offices at Toronto courthouses.
+He also serves as a mentor for law students at the University of Toronto and acts as pro bono counsel to prominent advocacy groups in matters of public interest.

 Daniel holds a J.D.
 (2008) from the University of Toronto, Faculty of Law, where he served on the student government body and volunteered at the student-run Legal Aid clinic, and a B.A.
 (2004) in economics and philosophy from Huron College at Western University, where he was honoured for his contributions to the student community.